LibreShark/sharkdumps/n64-gameshark.md

 ## Equalizer

-Published in Europe by Datel.
+Published in the UK (and possibly elsewhere in Europe?) by Code Junkies.

 <img alt="Screenshot of the splash screen from an N64 Equalizer v3.00"
      src="/n64/firmware/screenshots/equalizer/n64-eq-3.00-screenshot-01-splash-screen.png"